swiftlang/swift-evolution/proposals/0419-backtrace-api.md

   /// @returns A `SharedCacheInfo`. public static func captureSharedCacheInfo() -> SharedCacheInfo

+  /// Specifies options for the `symbolicated` method. public struct SymbolicationOptions: OptionSet {
+    public let rawValue: Int

+    /// Add virtual frames to show inline function calls. public static let showInlineFrames: SymbolicationOptions

+    /// Look up source locations.
+    ///
+    /// This may be expensive in some cases; it may be desirable to turn
+    /// this off e.g. in Kubernetes so that pods restart promptly on crash. public static let showSourceLocations: SymbolicationOptions

+    /// Use a symbol cache, if one is available. public static let useSymbolCache: SymbolicationOptions

+    public static let default: SymbolicationOptions = [.showInlineFrames, .showSourceLocations,
+                                                       .useSymbolCache]
+  }

   /// Return a symbolicated version of the backtrace.
   ///
   /// @param images Specifies the set of images to use for symbolication.